two people wearing blue overalls dusting and sweeping a room

 • Help ensure tenants follow health, fire, safety and security policies

-• Communicate with tenants and manage expectations when projects cause disruptions
+• Communicate with tenants and manage expectations when building projects cause disruptions

 They may also: